 Use the American Psychological Association's APA Style website for help with formatting your citations and your paper:

-American Journal of Physical Anthropology Style (from the Author Guidelines on the American Journal of Physical Anthropology website)
+American Journal of Biological Anthropology Style (from the Author Guidelines on the American Journal of Biological Anthropology website)

 In the text, references to the literature should be cited by author's surname followed by year of publication.
 If there are multiple citations, present them chronologically: